cncf/tag-security/.github/ISSUE_TEMPLATE/joint-evaluation.md

 ---
-name: Security Assessment
+name: Joint evaluation
-about: To request a security assessment or track progress on active assessment
+about: To request a joint evaluation or track progress on active evaluation
-title: "[Assessment] Project Name"
+title: "[Joint Evalution] Project Name"
 labels: assessment
 assignees: ''